 There is nothing better than enjoying a lovely walk with your dog at the coast taking in sea air, grabbing some exercise and enjoying time with your friends and family.
-However, lifeboat crews and HM Coastguard Teams are regularly called out to rescue dogs that have entered the water for one reason or another sometimes their owners will enter the water to try and rescue them too.
-In 2017 crews were launched 91 times to incidents involved dog walkers.
-To keep yourself safe whilst enjoying that walk here are some top safety tips:
+However, lifeboat crews and Coastguard Rescue Teams (CRT) are frequently called out to rescue dogs that have entered the water for one reason or another or fallen over the edge of a cliff.
+Sometimes their owners will enter the water to try and rescue them too.
+In 2019 RNLI crews were launched 157 times to incidents involving dogs.

 - If your dog enters the water or gets stuck in mud, don’t go in after them.
 Re-locate to a place of safety and call them – it is highly likely that your dog will get to safety themselves